How to draw eyes in a few simple steps.

 Draw the sphere of each eyeball.

 Even though the entire eyeball won’t show in your final drawing, draw the entirety of the circle to help clarify the orientation of the eye.
 When working digitally in an application like Adobe Fresco, it’s easy to add additional layers later or to lessen the opacity of your sketch lines.
-If working on paper, be sure to have your eraser handy.
+If working on paper, make sure that you have your eraser handy.

 Add the iris and pupil.